dmbarbour/wikilon/docs/Generics.md

 I have some vague ideas involving a monadic constraint system.

-Constraints are already close to generic programming: a constraint will express or refine a requirement.
-The difficulty is gathering requirements, efficient search, and constructing a result.
+Constraint systems are close in nature to generic programming: a constraint can express a requirement, or further refine one, while the search space serves as a registry of possible and partial solutions.
+With soft constraints, we can also model preferences.
+The monadic API would provide a framework for constructing our model, registering the requirements and options.

+A preliminary API:

+        type CX v a -- monadic
+        type V v a -- single assignment variables

+        -- model construction
+        alloc       : CX v (Var v a)
+        read        : Var v a -> CX v a write       : Var v a -> a -> CX v a

+        -- constraint system
+        choice      : List of CX v a -> CX v a fork        : CX v () -> CX v () weight      : Nat -> CX v ()

 The monadic API can be convenient for abstracting and composing our constraints.
-Unfortunately, it is somewhat awkward to 'defer' choice based on downstream requirements in the monadic API.
-This means we either must front-load our requirements (which is awkward) or find an alternative to true deferal (such as iterative search).
+Unfortunately, it is somewhat awkward to 'defer' a choice based on downstream requirements in the monadic API.
+This means we either must front-load our requirements (which is awkward, but doable idiomatically) or find an alternative to true deferal (such as iterative search).

-somewhat awkward because we cannot conveniently modify any decisions after we observe them - doing so would result in some form of paradox.

- due to committed choice: we must be careful about where we *observe*

-constraints, but is a little bit awkward: downstream requirements cannot easily affect prior decisions.

-I'm hoping that monads could help with this.
-If constraints are expressed within a monad

-With monads, a major challenge is that we cannot easily have 'downstream' requirements influence 'upstream' decisions insofar as we observe dependencies between the two.

-A first thought is that I should pursue something 'weaker' than monads, such as applicatives, so we can examine the entire  before making decisions.
-However

-Applicative or Selective style might be a better fit, allowing us to examine the entire computation before making any decisions.
+In this design, we'll have a monad that supports 'search' via alternatives and failure, and also supports single-assignment variables.
+A variable may only be assigned once, but the assignment may be separated from variable declaration.
+The idea, then, is to express multiple alternative assignments as a search space, and to represent ad-hoc constraints by search failures.
+Importantly, variable assignments are interdependent.
+We'll consider only groups of assignments.

+To this we might add a 'fork' operation that allows us to defer reads, decisions, requirements, and assignments.
+There is no return value from 'fork'.
+However, every fork must halt successfully for our constraint system to succeed.

+A reasonable question is how to model a shared collection, such as a list of plugins.
+My idea is this: we model our plugins as a linked list of single-assignment variables to which we might addend.
+Each addend is potentially the last one, so we represent this using a local alternative.
+This pattern is inefficient if implemented naively, but we could optimize it with a dedicated API extension.